cedricfoucault/facial_animation/README.txt

     a   use the inverse-distance weighting scheme to position vertices w.r.t key points s   use the linear weighting scheme to position vertices w.r.t key points

+Alternatively, you can use the "high polygon" version of the mesh (after 1 level of subdivision surface has been applied), but I haven't designed the facial expression using this mesh, so I'm not sure about the quality of the results.
+To use this mesh, do:

+    ./KP-anim-modele head_modified_highpoly.obj

+or type "head_modified_highpoly.obj" when prompted.

 Enjoy!